This recipe produces a warm, rich elderberry liqueur that will remind you of a tawny Port wine.

 - 3 one-inch pieces of lemon rind, white pith removed

 - Put elderberries into a quart Mason jar and pour over the vodka.
 Add the lemon rind (make sure the rind has no white pith, as it is bitter.)
-Seal and put in a dark cupboard for at least a month, or up to 6 months.
+Seal and put in a dark cupboard for at least a month, or up to a year.

 - The alcohol will extract flavor from the elderberries over time, so the longer you let it sit, the inkier it will get.